 I am a total sucker for a creamy sauce over my pasta, and I love it, especially when combined with shrimp and broccoli.
 The flavor is just irresistible to me.
 I know that sounds dramatic, but I melt in my seat when I have a big bowl of Broccoli Shrimp Alfredo.
 I know some of you are smirking to yourselves reading that, and I don’t care if you judge me.
 A girl has a right to melt over her comfort foods.

-Some of you may remember when we discussed the story of how Alfredo Sauce was invented and how a man named Alfredo di Lelio concocted his recipe while trying to cook something that would please his pregnant wife.
-He created a sauce made with parmesan cheese and butter and poured it over some fettuccine.
-Di Lelio opened up a restaurant in Rome, Italy, and served his fettuccine dish (Italian: pasta al burro e Parmigiano), one of the oldest and simplest ways to prepare pasta for his customers.
+Some of you may remember when we discussed how Alfredo Sauce was invented and how Alfredo di Lelio concocted his recipe while trying to cook something that would please his pregnant wife.
+He created a parmesan cheese and butter sauce and poured it over some fettuccine.
+Di Lelio opened a restaurant in Rome, Italy, and served his fettuccine dish (Italian: pasta al burro e Parmigiano), one of the oldest and simplest ways to prepare pasta for his customers.